 Some basic tips

 - Uninstall Google Chrome.
-I know it works better than all of the others, but luckily it is based on Chromium, an open-source browser that has all the same tricks, but is open source.
+I know you think it works better than all of the others, but luckily it is based on Chromium, an open-source browser that works exactly the same.
 What this means for you is that you can download a Chromium style browser that doesn’t log your data, that disables trackers and that has a built in proxy.
-I use Epic — it runs exactly the same as Chrome (and even imports your bookmarks) but it protects your privacy.
-It doesn’t save your search history either, and has a neat tool that pops up to tell you how many trackers it has blocked (you can disable this, but it’s remarkable how many pages track you at any given time).
+I used to use Epic — it runs exactly the same as Chrome (and even imports your bookmarks) but it protects your privacy.
+It doesn’t save your search history either, and has a neat tool that pops up to tell you how many trackers it has blocked (you can disable this, but it’s remarkable how many pages track you at any given time), but I’ve actually returned to Firefox of late as they’ve got some great inbuilt tools to limit tracking these days.

 - Don’t use Google as a search tool.
 I’m not going to lie to you, this is the hardest part to give up.
 Google is shit hot at searches.
 I’ve been using Duck Duck Go on my phone for the best part of a year, and it still isn’t as intuitive as I’d like.
 In my experience, if you know what you are looking for, say, the opening hours of a restaurant you’re familiar with, it gets the right answer.
 If you ask it something you don’t know the answer to, you’re sort of adrift on a sea of information with few markers of how to navigate the facts.
 Luckily, there are alternatives.
 Startpage is really the best I’ve found — it uses Google to search, but strips out your IP address, cookies and doesn’t log your search.